 A meteoroid with a high density (on left) has very little change in its motion as it vaporizes,

 while a meteoroid with a low density (on right) slows down dramatically as it vaporizes.

-The first object would have a relatively small size in comparison to its mass, and hence, a relatively high density, whereas the second object would have a relatively large size in comparison to its mss, and hence, a relatively low density.
-Rather interestingly, we find that the 90% of meteoroids which have cometary orbits almost always have very low densities, almost always less than that of water, and in many cases, as little as 1/10th the density of water, implying that they are made of ices, or even light, fluffy, nearly empty structures, such as might result from taking a mixture of ice and other debris and removing the ice, so that what is left over is mostly empty space.
+The first object would have a relatively small size in comparison to its mass, and hence a relatively high density, whereas the second object would have a relatively large size in comparison to its mass, and hence a relatively low density.
+Rather interestingly, we find that the 90% of meteoroids which have cometary orbits always have very low densities, almost always less than that of water, and in many cases as little as 1/10th the density of water, implying that they are made of ices, or even light, fluffy, nearly empty structures such as might result from taking a mixture of ice and other debris and removing the ice, so that what is left over is mostly empty space.
 In contrast, the 10% of meteoroids which have orbits like asteroids have relatively high densities.
-About 90% of them have densities 2 to 3 times the density of water, implying that they are made of rocky materials, or something similar to that, while 10% of the asteroidal meteoroids appear to have much higher densities, as much as several times the density of water, suggesting that they are made of denser materials, such as iron.
+About 90% of them have densities 2 to 3 times the density of water, implying that they are made of rocky materials or something similar to that, while 10% of the asteroidal meteoroids appear to have much higher densities, as much as several times the density of water, suggesting that they are made of denser materials such as iron.

 When is the Best Time to See Meteors?